CafeTools/cafetools.github.io/VideoPlayer/README.md

 |:----------|:----------|:----------|:----------|

 # Video Player
-A basic video player exists in all desktop environments.
-However, I feel frustrated because subtitles are not supported or the file size is too heavy.
-And i felt the need for a new video player for the special features we provide only for CafeTools VideoPlayer.
+A default video player exists in all desktop environments.
+However, many players operate slowly because subtitles are not supported or there are too many functions.
+And the development of a new video player was essential to effectively use the features that only CafeTools' ScreenRecorder provides.

 ![](images/player-pvp.png)